1st

 Consider Britain’s place in the world

-You will also focus on Britain in the international context, as you consider the cultural diplomacy throughout the twenty-first century to develop your knowledge of contemporary international relations.
+You will also focus on Britain in the international context, as you consider cultural diplomacy throughout the 21st century to develop your knowledge of contemporary international relations.

 Options include: